2023 DIY Travel Guide: The Masungi Georeserve Experience

 Must-Know Before Visiting Masungi

-- Before actually going to Masungi, it is important to make a private booking first.
-All guests are required to reserve a slot at least four (4) days before their visit.
+- Before going to Masungi, it is important to make a private booking first.
+All guests must reserve a slot at least four (4) days before their visit.

 - WALK-INS ARE NOT ALLOWED.